Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 \subsubsection{Outlook}

-Many insights can be drawn from the above survey: 1) The majority of studies in the liver delineation task utilize supervised ML algorithms, especially the 2D and 3D FCN-based models as depicted in Figure~\ref{fig:liver_map}; 2) The huge advancements in the ML field to tackle the biomedical problems.
-For instance, using 3D or 2.5D instead of 2D or innovating new interconnected architectures, allowing the model to understand the liver's complex structure; 3) The interconnectivity of different algorithms aiming to segment multiple tissues, showing an initiative towards creating a complete algorithm for full liver delineation; 4) The amount of studies investigating tumors and vessels delineation, shown in Figure~\ref{fig:tumors_and_vessels_map}, are low when compared with the ones investigating the liver's delineation, especially the vessels segmentation studies that are rare, pointing at a research area worth further investigation; 5) The severe absence of studies that tackle all liver's different tissues delineation problem.
+Many insights can be drawn from the above survey: 1) The majority of studies in the liver delineation task utilize supervised ML algorithms, especially the 2D and 3D FCN-based models as depicted in Fig.~\ref{fig:liver_map} and compared in Table~\ref{tab:liver_seg}; 2) The huge advancements in the ML field to tackle the biomedical problems.
+For instance, using 3D or 2.5D instead of 2D or innovating new interconnected architectures, allowing the model to understand the liver's complex structure; 3) The interconnectivity of different algorithms aiming to segment multiple tissues, showing an initiative towards creating a complete algorithm for full liver delineation; 4) The number of studies investigating tumors and vessels delineation, shown in Fig.~\ref{fig:tumors_and_vessels_map} and summarized in Table~\ref{tab:tumor_seg} and Table~\ref{tab:vessel_seg}, are low when compared with the ones investigating the liver's delineation, especially the vessels segmentation studies that are rare, pointing at a research area worth further investigation; 5) The severe absence of studies that tackle all liver's different tissues delineation problem.
+It is worth noting that the studies that worked on solely on Private datasets have been removed from the liver segmentation comparison in Table~\ref{tab:liver_seg} and the tumors segmentation in Table~\ref{tab:tumor_seg}.
+Contrastingly, they were kept for the vessel segmentation comparison in Table~\ref{tab:vessel_seg} due to the scarce number of studies.